 Total Cost - £9.86 - This covers absolutely everything.
 All we assume you have in your kitchen beforehand is SALT, PEPPER AND OLIVE OIL.

 Start by defrosting the fish fillets.
 Put them in a bowl and leave them in the fridge.
 Normally takes 3-4 hours to defrost fully.

 Preheat oven to 180°C/356°F.

 Slice your sweet potatoes into chip-like strips, cover in salt, pepper and olive oil, and put into the oven for an hour, or until shrivelled and crisp.
 Take them out halfway through and shake them around.

 Now for the fish fingers.
 Place the flour in a shallow bowl with a pinch of salt and pepper, then beat the eggs in another shallow bowl.
 Place the breadcrumbs onto another plate.

-Once defrosted, slice the fillets lengthways into fingers, roughly 2cm wide, then coat in flour.
+Once defrosted, slice the fillets length ways into fingers, roughly 2cm wide, then coat in flour.
 Dip the flour-dusted piece of fish into the egg.
-Shake of the excess egg, and then roll in the breadcrumbs until well coated.
+Shake off the excess egg, and then roll in the breadcrumbs until well coated.
 Do this with all your fish fingers, and then place on a tray.